 There are no widely accepted international standards for winemaking.
 Amending the Code to allow the proposed changes to wine regulation is likely to assist trade in wine, especially in countries with which Australia has existing agreements on trade in wine, because the proposed changes are consistent with those countries' domestic wine regulations.
-There does not appear therefore to be a need to notify the WTO.
+Therefore the WTO was not notified.

-9. Conclusion and Recommendations
+9. Conclusion and recommendation

-In making its recommendations on these matters FSANZ has considered:
+In reaching its conclusions on these matters FSANZ has considered:

-- the issues raised in submissions received in response to the Initial Assessment Report; - issues associated with technological justification for the requested amendments; and - public health and safety issues associated with the requested amendments.
+- the issues raised in submissions received in response to the Draft Assessment Report; - issues associated with technological justification for the requested amendments; and - public health and safety issues associated with the requested amendments.